 Borders was the inaugural president and CEO of TIME'S UP, an organization that advocates for safe, fair and dignified work for all women.
 Borders was also formerly the president of the Women’s National Basketball Association (WNBA), where she is credited with accelerating the league’s growth and creating new ways for fans to engage with the league.

 Prior to the WNBA, Borders was vice president of global community affairs at The Coca-Cola Company and chair of The Coca-Cola Foundation.
 Her work focused on the integration of the company’s global community outreach and philanthropic efforts into its broader sustainability agenda.
 Borders also served as president of the Grady Health Foundation, the fundraising arm of Grady Health System, Georgia’s largest public hospital and premier Level 1 Trauma Center, where she led a successful five-year, $325 million capital campaign.
 From 2004 to 2010, Borders held elective office as president of the City Council and vice mayor of Atlanta.

-Ms. Borders was CEO of LMB LLC, a consulting company advising clients on community reinvestment, external affairs, marketing and communications; Senior Vice President of Marketing and External Affairs with Cousins Properties Incorporated, an Atlanta-based Real Estate Investment Trust (REIT); President of the Cousins Properties Foundation; Chief Administrator for Atlanta Women’s Specialists; and VP-Operations for Healthcap Atlanta.
+Ms. Borders has also performed as senior vice president of Marketing and External Affairs with Cousins Properties Incorporated, an Atlanta-based Real Estate Investment Trust (REIT); president of the Cousins Properties Foundation; chief administrator for Atlanta Women’s Specialists; and vice president-Operations for Healthcap Atlanta.

-Ms. Borders was elected to the Duke University Board of Trustees in 2015 and serves on the Business and Finance Committee and the Duke Health Academic Affairs Committee.
+Ms. Borders was elected to the Duke University Board of Trustees in 2015 and serves as chair of the External Engagement Committee, and is a member of the Executive Committee and the Committee on Honorary Degrees.